star8kid/WorkoutSim/Checklist.md

 #### Game Mechanics

 - ✅ Create a timer that will constantly decrease the happiness bar
+- 🟩 Make the info frame say the player doesn't have enough calories
-- 🟩 Make sure that timer runs only while the game is open
+- 🟩 Make the game timer run much faster so that the game can be played in minutes (up to three)

 #### Game Design / Looks